AnyHooks/AnyHooks/CODE.md

 ### Automated Verification with AI

 > You are tasked with reviewing a Bash Script code to ensure it adheres to the specified coding conduct guidelines.
 Specifically, focus on the header section.
 Ensure that the header is present and includes all mandatory fields like script name, author, creation date, description, dependencies, and limitations.
 Provide a revised version of the code that aligns with these guidelines.
 > Please analyze the code to check if the header follows the guidelines: Is the header present at the top of the script?
-Does it include the script name, author, creation date, description, dependencies, and limitations?: [Insert Bash Script Code Here]
+Does it include the script name, author, creation date, description, dependencies, and limitations?:

 ```bash
 --arg sys_content "You are tasked with reviewing a Bash Script code to ensure it adheres to the specified coding conduct guidelines.
 Specifically, focus on the header section.
 Ensure that the header is present and includes all mandatory fields like script name, author, creation date, description, dependencies, and limitations.
 Provide a revised version of the code that aligns with these guidelines."